simat-git/KAM-MC-BUS/README.md

 service procps reload

-the put this in your crontab
+then put this in your crontab

 ## Read Kamstrup Multical 403 via MBUS Crontab Entry

 */1 * * * * php /home/pi/domoticz/scripts/kamstrup.php

 I hope this is useful.